Issue 11, 2025

-Continuous production of gold nanoparticles: towards an industrial production
+Continuous production of gold nanoparticles: towards industrial production

 Abstract

-Gold nanoparticles (AuNPs) have gained significant attention for their applications in catalysis, sensing, electronics, diagnostics and therapeutics, necessitating scalable and reproducible production methods.
-Currently established protocols of AuNPs synthesis restrict up-scalability, and thus prevent its industrialization into biomedical fields that could otherwise exploit their ground-breaking assets.
-This study explores a continuous hydrothermal process for the synthesis of AuNPs using gold trihydroxide (Au(OH)₃) as a chloride-free precursor, compatible with a lab-made industrial-grade equipment.
-Batch synthesis was first used to determine optimal reaction conditions based on the Turkevich-Frens method, employing trisodium citrate as a reducing agent.
-These conditions were adapted to a continuous setup operating at high pressure (250 bar) and variable temperatures (100°C–400°C).
+Gold nanoparticles (AuNPs) have gained significant attention due to their applications in catalysis, sensing, electronics, diagnostics and therapeutics, necessitating scalable and reproducible production methods.
+Currently established protocols of the synthesis of AuNPs restrict up-scalability, thus preventing their industrialization into biomedical fields that could otherwise exploit their ground-breaking assets.
+This study explores a continuous hydrothermal process for the synthesis of AuNPs using gold trihydroxide (Au(OH)3) as a chloride-free precursor, compatible with lab-made industrial-grade equipment.
+Batch synthesis was first used to determine optimal reaction conditions based on the Turkevich–Frens method, employing trisodium citrate as a reducing agent.
+These conditions were adapted to a continuous setup operating at high pressure (250 bar) and variable temperatures (100–400 °C).
 Under high pressure, well-dispersed AuNPs with different sizes and morphologies were successfully synthesized.
-Characterizations of sizes, shapes and localized surface plasmon resonance confirmed successful particle formation, and provided information about dispersion state and optical properties.
-The system enabled steady AuNPs production with minimal loss, demonstrating a promising route for scalable and controlled AuNPs synthesis suitable for biomedical applications.
+Characterization of sizes, shapes and localized surface plasmon resonance confirmed successful particle formation and provided information about the dispersion state and optical properties.
+The system enabled steady AuNP production with minimal loss, demonstrating a promising route for scalable and controlled AuNP synthesis suitable for biomedical applications.

 Supplementary files